ssbsukirat/medicine/Neurology/Fronto Temporal Dementia.md

 	- manifests as apathy, disinhibition, compulsivity, loss of empathy, and overeating,
 	- accompanied by deficits in executive control
 	- associated with motor neuron disease
+	- Degeneration with atrophy occurs in the medial and orbital frontal and anterior insula
 - Semantic Primary Progressive Aphasia (PPA)
 	- slowly lose the ability to decode word, object, person-specific, and emotion meaning
+	- anterior temporal region degeneration with atrophy
 - Nonfluent / Agrammatic PPA
 	- profound inability to produce words, often with prominent motor speech impairment
+	- lateral frontal and precentral gyrus of the dominant hemisphere degeneration
 - if associated with MND, FTD-MND
 - the corticobasal syndrome (CBS) and progressive supranuclear palsy–Richardson syndrome (PSP-RS) can be considered part of the FTLD clinical spectrum
+- parietal functions such as visuospatial processing and arithmetic calculations are unaffected even late
+# Genetics
+-